dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

    :width: 80%
    :align: center

-We see that much of the low resolution inelastic scatter around the direct beam is picked up by the spot-finding algorithm.
+The strong diffraction spots are clearly being found, but we also see that a big region of inelastic scatter around the direct beam is picked up by the spot-finding algorithm.
 This might cause problems with indexing.
-By using the ``Resolution`` reading at the bottom of the image viewer we see that most of this occurs within a resolution of 20 Å or higher, so we'll exclude that, but otherwise leave spot-finding settings as default:
+By using the ``Resolution`` reading at the bottom of the image viewer we see that most of this occurs within a d-spacing of 20 Å or higher, so we'll exclude that, but otherwise leave spot-finding settings as default:

 .. code-block:: bash